This page may be a bit long, but read it if you purchase antiques from abroad, especially if you think you have to pay import duty.

 " 9706 "Antiques of an age exceeding one hundred years"

-In the column behind it usually shows that there is NO import duty* required for import of antiques of 100 years or older.
+In the column behind the category it usually shows that there is NO import duty* required for import of antiques of 100 years or older.

-The problem is that when filling in the customs declaration of the post office many sellers (especially Ebay sellers) do not know about the above rules and they do not add "antique", or "over 100 years old"... thus they may be causing that the other party is asked to pay customs duty, while they are in fact not obliged to.
+Again, the problem is that when filling in the customs declaration of the post office many amateur sellers (especially Ebay sellers) do not know about the above rules and they do not add "antique", or "over 100 years old"... thus they may be the cause that the receiving party is asked to pay customs duty, while they are in fact not obliged to.